outdreamer/build-a-cure/docs/tasks/examples.md

 # generate solution automation insight paths

+## apply insight paths to generate other insight paths (such as a solution automation workflow)
+    - example:
+      apply the insight path:
+        'select commonly useful system objects for find problems' to the problem:
+        'find rules that fit a system such as a context' after applying standard interface variables like:
+        - abstraction, intent, reusability, & complexity
+      to get system object filters from relevant problem interface object metadata like intents:
+        - problem intents: find, fit
+      which can be used as a filter to selected system objects
+        - 'fit' intent requires a structural similarity with actual parsed query like:
+      - apply system object 'structural similarity' to find structural similarities in the problem system ('find rules that fit a system such as a context') after applying standard interface variables
+        - iterate through standard interface variables
+          - apply 'simplicity' to problem system
+            - output: 'simple' rules, 'simple' systems (and sub-type of system 'simple' context)
+          - iterate through system objects to find sources of efficiency in assembling a solution query
+            - apply 'structural similarity' to problem system
+              - output: structural similarity between 'simple rules' and 'simple system'
+          - integrate output with original problem system to generate solution automation interface query for problem
+            - apply 'simple' rules (as a source of efficiency) in finding rules fitting a 'simple' system

 ## generate solution automation interface query

     - iterate through interface objects (change type, problem type, assumptions, etc)